craigyu/BinanceAssessment/README.md

 This project is done for the assesment of PNK Admin Engineer at Binance.US \
 To see the detail of the assesment requirement, please check out the `assignment.pdf` file.

-IMPORTANT: you need to run both back and frond end to see the working implemented functionalities.
-There is no mock data at front end.

 ---

 ## Back-end